The investor problem based on the HJM model

 where $f(t,u)$ equals

 Hence

 \end{proof}

 \begin{remark} It is worth to stress that in the investment--consumption model under the affine factor assumption the optimal portfolio weights are not linear combination of factors.
-This is in opposition to the pure investment problem (see Bielecki and Pliska \cite{Bielecki2}). \end{remark}
+This is in contradiction with the pure investment problem (see Bielecki and Pliska \cite{Bielecki2}). \end{remark}